-One of the ways we make Minneapolis a better place for folks to bike, walk, and roll is by engaging local communities in our advocacy work.
+By engaging local communities in our advocacy work, we make Minneapolis a better place for folks to bike, walk, and roll.
 With projects across the city, there are plenty of opportunities to lend your voice and get involved.

 Our Current Advocacy Projects